RWalecki/dotfiles/README.md

 exec zsh
 ```

-NOTE: This installation moves your current dotfiles to $HOME/.dotfiles_backup.
+Warning: Running the installation script (./install.sh) will back up your existing dotfiles to the $HOME/.dotfiles_backup directory.
+This is to prevent accidental data loss.

+Enjoy!
+I hope these dotfiles enhance your development experience.
+Please feel free to leave feedback or suggestions!